 |I built my first Andreason Biplane straight from the Peck Polymers kit around 1984 or 1985.
 It was a great little flyer, so when the idea of a Mooney Memorial Postal Contest was born in the fall of 1998, I decided to join the fun and build another from plans.

 I made just a few changes to the basic structure as designed by Walt Mooney.
 Most noticeably in the structure of the wing.
-The main spar is let into the lower side of the ribs, as I do not plan to shrink the tissue on the model, and wanted a smooth surface on the top of the wings.
+The main spar is let into the lower side of the ribs, as I did not plan to shrink the tissue on the model, and wanted a smooth surface on the top of the wings.
 I also included extra ribs on the lower wing to attach the struts.
 The top wing got pads for the struts, and a center rib to help define the contour of the covering around the trailing edge cutout.

 The fuselage was also changed a bit from the plans.
 The top of the fuse and cowl were built up with stringers and formers instead of the paper.
 I did this to maintain continuity with the stringers behind the cockpit.
 The only other real change made in the fuselage was to lengthen the landing gear slightly, allowing a 6" diameter prop and ROG flying.

 The cowl was made of 4.5# 1/8" sheet, well sanded to contour and lighten the nose.
 I did not skimp here as my models often need weight in the nose.
 It also provides a lot of strength for handling and the inevitable meetings with walls.